umarhassan-mitodl/14.06-spring-2003/content/pages/readings.md

 Easterly, William. _The Elusive Quest for Growth: Economists' Adventures and Misadventures in the Tropics_.
 Cambridge, MA: MIT Press, 2001.

-Data for a wide variety of countries are available from the Penn World Tables, available on the web at {{% resource_link "3f397cc6-5e59-426a-b72d-de4bad87090f" "http://datacentre2.chass.utoronto.ca/pwt/" %}}.
+Data for a wide variety of countries are available from the Penn World Tables, available on the web at [http://datacentre2.chass.utoronto.ca/pwt/](http://datacentre2.chass.utoronto.ca/pwt/).